Keith-Web3/audiophile-e-commerce/README.md

 # audiophile-e-commerce

-*Note: ⚠️This project is currently in development and not yet production-ready.*

 Audiophile is an e-commerce website that sells audio equipment such as speakers, headphones, and earphones.
-Users can pay for their purchases using either their credit cards (using the Stripe payment gateway) or cryptocurrencies (using the MetaMask SDK).
+Users can pay for their purchases using either their credit cards (using the Stripe payment gateway) or cryptocurrencies (using coinbase api).

 ## Features
 * Browse audio equipments by category